8 minsPublished on 1/27/2023

 How safe are cold wallets for storing your assets?

-Cold storage involves storing your crypto offline in either physical or digital form.
+Cold storage involves storing your cryptocurrencies offline in either physical or digital form.
 It is the way to go if you're looking for a secure way to store your crypto for the long term.

 Storing in a physical form means your private keys are written on paper (also called a "paper wallet").
 This method of storage makes it impossible for hackers to get to your private keys.